-In this post, we want to show you 10 auto-confirmation email best practices.
-But first, let's take a look at what these emails are, and why they serve an important business purpose.
+In this post, we want to show you ten auto-confirmation email best practices.
+But first, let's look at these emails and why they serve an essential business purpose.

 What is an auto-confirmation email?

 Because confirmation emails are purposeful and relevant, they are sent to the customer's primary inbox.
-Confirmation emails are then twice as likely to be opened and read by the customer rather than, say, promotions and newsletters which are usually directed to inbox subfolders.
+Confirmation emails are twice as likely to be opened and read by the customer rather than promotions and newsletters, which are usually directed to inbox subfolders.

-The best thing is that confirmation emails can now be automated and customized, saving a lot of time for marketers.
 Interested to learn how to maximize this effective marketing tool?
-Check out the following pro-tips and best practices for preparing auto-confirmation emails.
+Check out the following pro tips and best practices for preparing auto-confirmation emails.

-Now, you might be excited to craft well-written and stylishly designed marketing emails reflecting your brand.
-But first, you have to make sure to invest in a reliable and efficient email hosting provider with only the best service for your business.
+You might be excited to craft well-written and stylishly designed marketing emails reflecting your brand.
+But first, you must invest in a reliable and efficient email hosting provider with only the best service for your business.

 The best email hosting services are tailored for professionals and businesses.
 These providers ought to offer better email storage options, allowance for larger file sizes, and customized emails for your brand.

-Reliable email hosting services also optimize email deliverability to ensure that your emails reach their destination and not go straight to someone's shady spam folder.
+Reliable email hosting services also optimize email deliverability to ensure your emails reach their destination and do not go straight to someone's shady spam folder.

 Source: Email Monday

-"Thank you" is a magical phrase that reflects a good personality and opens so many opportunities for your business.
+"Thank you" is a magical phrase that reflects a good personality and opens many business opportunities.

-Customers want to know that they’re valued by the business.
+Customers want to know that the business values them.
 That's why you should send a personalized confirmation email to show how much you appreciate the customer and to remind them that they chose the right business to transact with.

 Here are some reminders:

-- Put the reference number so the customer can inquire or follow-up about their order through email, call, or chat support.
+- Put the reference number so the customer can inquire or follow up on their order through email, call, or chat support.

 - Add the customer's contact information, billing address, and shipping address.

-- Add the summary of the order which includes the product names, SKU, color and/or size, quantity, and the tracking link (if available).
+- Add the order summary, which includes the product names, SKU, color and/or size, quantity, and the tracking link (if available).

-You can use direct phrases when composing a subject line, or you can adapt a friendly tone and create a sense of familiarity with and a personalized experience for the customer.
+You can use direct phrases when composing a subject line or adapt a friendly tone to create a sense of familiarity and a personalized customer experience.